Cliff Bowen: Cricket career

 Bowen is first recorded in a cricket game in 1891 when he turned out at lower order for Llanelli against a Llandovery team.
 Despite coming in to bat at number ten, he was not among the bowlers that day.
-By 1908, Bowen was playing in the Minor Counties Championships, representing Carmarthanshire against Monmouthshire.
+By 1908, Bowen was playing in the Minor Counties Championships, representing Carmarthenshire against Monmouthshire.
 After Monmouthshire first innings total of 313, Carmarthenshire were skittled out for an embarrassing 41, with Bowen losing his wicket for a duck.
-The second innings fared little better for Carmarthanshire, but Bowen at least got on the board with seven runs from a team 101 total.
+The second innings fared little better for Carmarthenshire, but Bowen at least got on the board with seven runs from a team 101 total.
 In the next game of the 1908 Championship, played against Glamorgan at The Gnoll, Bowen was the opening batsman.
 He ended the first innings on a far more respectable 27, bowled by Jack Nash.
 Although Carmarthenshire again lost by an innings, Bowen made 64 in his second stand, the second highest total of the match.
 The Glamorgan team Bowen faced that day contained former Welsh rugby international Billy Bancroft, who was Bowen's fullback in all four of his international appearances.
 After another encounter with Glamorgan, which resulted in a third consecutive loss by an innings, Carmarthenshire hosted Devon at Stradey Park.
 Bowen came in to bat at fourth in both games, which ended in a familiar defeat for Carmarthenshire.

 Bowen only played in one game of the 1909 season, a home loss to Cornwall, but in 1910 he was selected to face Glamorgan in one of his better matches.
 Glamorgan batted first, and Bowen was among the bowlers, the first time he had been given a serious number of overs at County level to date.
 Although expensive, at 108 runs in 20 overs, he did secure five wickets including both openers, one of whom was Bancroft.
 He scored the highest runs with the bat for Carmarthenshire in their first innings, but was absent from the team when they crashed in the second innings.
 His final Counties Championship was in 1911, again against Glamorgan, which Carmarthenshire lost by an innings, Bowen making just a handful of runs at number 11.